Student Complaint Policy & Resolution Center

 - Accredited Program Related Complaints: For complaints related to professional programs, contact the specific accrediting agency.
 Programs and specific accrediting agency information can be found here.

-- For Title IX or Sexual Misconduct, please click here.
+- To report sex or gender-based discrimination, please click here.

 - Tuition Variance: This site is also not intended for issues that need to be submitted to the Tuition Variance Committee.
 Those issues need to go to the committee through the Student Accounting Office.
 The form for Petition for Variance can be found here.